foundry-vtt-community/wiki.js/setup/linux-installation.md

 <a name="C17" href="#C17">C17.</a> Press <kbd>ctrl</kbd>-<kbd>x</kbd> then <kbd>y</kbd> and <kbd>enter</kbd> to save your changes.

-<a name="C18" href="#C18">C18.</a>	Test your site by opening a new browser tab to your domain name or server's internal IP address.
+<a name="C18" href="#C18">C18.</a>	Test your site by opening a new browser tab to `http://your.domain.name` or `http://server.internal.IP.address`.
 If everything is working, you will see Foundry load and the site will have the encrypted lock icon.
 It is now ready for use and no further configuration is needed.

 >Sometimes DNS records can take a few minutes and up to a couple hours to be recognized across the internet.
 If you receive an error along the lines of `server IP address could not be found` or `having trouble finding that site` then the DNS records may just need more time.
 Wait a few minutes and try again. {.is-warning}